micro/go-micro/README.md

 ## Usage

-Here's how to write a quick Nitro App
+Here's how to write a quick Nitro App (totally in-memory)

 ### App